jpbruinsslot/slack-term/README.md

         }
     },

-    // OPTIONAL: override the default theme, defaults are:
+    // OPTIONAL: override the default theme (see wiki for more information),
+    // defaults are:
     "theme": {
         "view": {
             "fg": "white",